Chart Color Schemes

 An assessment of population growth drivers in Ferntree Gully (South) - Upper Ferntree Gully reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Ferntree Gully (South) - Upper Ferntree Gully's population is around 15,830 as of Aug 2025.
 This reflects an increase of 496 people since the 2021 Census, which reported a population of 15,334 people.
-The change is inferred from the estimated resident population of 15,690 from the ABS in June 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,730 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Ferntree Gully (South) - Upper Ferntree Gully's growth rate of 3.2% since census positions it within 0.7 percentage points of the SA3 area's growth rate of 3.9%, demonstrating competitive growth fundamentals.
+The change is inferred from the estimated resident population of 15,690 from the ABS as of June 2024 and an additional 96 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,730 persons per square kilometer.
+Ferntree Gully (South) - Upper Ferntree Gully's growth rate of 3.2% since census positions it within 0.7 percentage points of the SA3 area's growth rate of 3.9%.
 Population growth for the area was primarily driven by overseas migration, contributing approximately 54.2% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, the area is expected to grow by 510 persons to 2041, recording a gain of 1.8% in total over the 17-year period.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on demographic trends and latest population numbers, the area is expected to grow by 510 persons to 2041, recording a gain of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population